 The City of Houston Housing and Community Development Department (HCDD) anticipates an allocation of \$37,352,805.00 in Home Investment Partnerships Grant - American Relief Plan (HOME-ARP) to help create affordable housing and provide services for people who are homeless, people at risk of becoming homeless, and other vulnerable populations.
 The City will request this funding from the U.S. Department of Housing and Urban Development (HUD) through a Substantial Amendment to the 2021 Annual Action Plan.
-The Amendment will include additional information regarding community needs and the proposed HOME-ARP Allocation Plan.
+The Amendment will include additional information regarding community needs and the proposed HOME-ARP activities in a HUD prescribed format called the HOME-ARP Allocation Plan.
 The following table shows the proposed budgeted activities for HOME-ARP.